chetansinghsajwan/notes/git/concepts/three-tree-arch.md

 ## Index

 Also known as **Staging Area**.
 This tree is tracking Working Directory changes, that have been promoted with `git add`, to be stored in the next commit.
 This tree is a complex internal caching mechanism.
-Git generally tries to hide the implementation details of the Staging Index from the user.

 ## Working Tree